 Creating stronger learners, building confidence, and opening new doors through music

+Harmony started with 18 third grade students.
 In 2017-18, Harmony doubled in size to serve 40 third and fourth graders three days a week instead of two.
-The addition of semi-private violin lessons with a professional teaching artist boosts students’ individual progress, while four performances – including at Orchestra Hall – provide incentive to excel.
-Summer lessons and camp participation help students continue their progress.
+Semi-private violin lessons with a professional teaching artist were added to boost individual student progress, while four performances – including at Orchestra Hall – provide incentive to excel.
+Summer lessons and summer Orchestra String Camp participation helps students continue their progress outside the academic year.

 2018-19 brought continued expansion as the program grew to 60 students in 3rd, 4th and 5th grade.
 Now in its fourth year, Harmony boasts a 90% student retention rate and now provides the option of Cello instruction to beginning third grade students.

 Harmony alumni join GTCYS’ tiered orchestra structure, experiencing the full impact of GTCYS’ holistic programming, ultimately building valuable skills and relationships to help them succeed in school and beyond.

 Harmony rehearses weekly at St. Matthew’s Catholic Church in St. Paul on Saturday mornings.

 Our instructional approach focuses on cultivating not only musical ability, but the whole person.
 Harmony recruits professional musicians equally passionate about becoming highly effective music educators and influential community leaders.
 Harmony utilizes high quality music instruction to cultivate relationships, build character, expand networks and bridge communities.

 Rigorous string instructional methods and pedagogy are combined with intentional approaches to cultural sensitivity and community relationship building.
 We aim to equip teachers with skills and methods to maximize human potential and effectively serve families from a diverse array of backgrounds.